tweedegolf/storage-abstraction/README.md

 >});
 ```

 If the bucket was created successfully the `value` key will hold the string "ok".
+If you wanted to create a public bucket and the bucket couldn't be made public for instance because you use the AmazonS3 adapter i.c.w.
+Backblaze or Cloudflare R2, `value` will hold "Bucket {bucket_name} created successfully but you can only make this bucket public using the web console".

 If the bucket exists or if creating the bucket fails for another reason the `error` key will hold the error message.